metrorailings/OwlBlog/content/posts/2021-playoffs-divisional-round-insights.md

 In the second half, the Rams were all too eager to drain the clock instead of put up more points.
 It was a very sad strategy that almost backfired when Brady tried to mount a comeback.
 Los Angeles has potential on offense, but McVay can't be hitting the brake when an entire half has yet to play out.

 Bowles had a hard time finding an antidote to this Rams offense.
 It's a style of offense that just doesn't play well with his philosophy on defense.

+***

+## Bills @ Chiefs

+Will be worth watching the Bills defense line to see if any of their players can generate some impactful plays.